 Lamotrigine Taper rates are appropriate depending on your individual circumstances, including what other medications you are taking.
 If you are seeking help to Get Off Lamotrigine, please let us help you control Lamotrigine

 Withdrawal and help you recover as you Taper Lamotrigine.* Please

-Our Lamotrigine weaning program is a slow taper that allows you to safely step down from Lamotrigine under the guidance of our Prescription Experts, your Physician and Pharmacist.
+Our Lamotrigine In-home weaning program is a slow taper that allows you to step down from Lamotrigine under the guidance of Our Team, Your Physician and Pharmacist.
 The Pre-Taper is for Symptom Relief.
 You will not wean Lamotrigine until you feel better.
 This is where our Advanced Nutraceuticals are critical.
-Point of Return provides healthy, Drug-Free Strategies to help minimize Lamotrigine withdrawal symptoms to improve mental and physical well-being.
+Point of Return provides healthy, Drug-Free Strategies to help ease Lamotrigine withdrawal and support well-being.*